SalesforceSFDC/DEV-/README.md

 * Research execution log

 ## Triggers
-* when the trigger is fired we first get Trigger.new.
-This is the data structure and and sObject
+* when `insert` happens = when the trigger is fired we first get Trigger.new.
+This is the data structure and and sObject.
+It is writable.
+*